-View map of the River Stour below (click on image to enlarge):
+View map of the Suffolk/Essex River Stour below (click on image to enlarge):

 The Environment Agency (EA) is the navigation authority for the section of the Stour that runs from Brundon Mill (upstream of Sudbury) to Cattawade (near Manningtree).
 Through navigation is possible for all types of craft from Sudbury to Great Henny, travelling through Great Cornard Lock.
-It is ideally suited to lighter craft, such as canoes and kayaks, can be portaged between the various structures along the Navigation.
-However, it is possible to navigate larger, manually propelled craft can travel from Stratford St Mary to Brantham using the locks at Dedham and Flatford.
+It is ideally suited to lighter craft, such as canoes and kayaks, that can be portaged between the various structures along the Navigation.
+However, it is possible to navigate larger, manually propelled craft using the locks at Great Cornard, Dedham and Flatford.

 Craft Registration – All craft must be registered to take to the water on any part of the Inland Waterway network of England (canals, rivers, navigations).
 There are a number of ways that this can be achieved:

-- You can register your craft annually with the Environment Agency or obtain a short term/visitor registration.
-Visit the ‘At Home & Leisure’ section of their website – www.environment-agency.gov.uk
+- Environment Agency – You can register your craft (powered or manually propelled) either annually or obtain a short term/visitor registration.
+Visit the ‘At Home & Leisure’ section of their website to download the forms – www.environment-agency.gov.uk

-- The River Stour Trust can issue craft registrations for manually propelled craft on behalf of the Environment Agency.
+- River Stour Trust – can issue craft registrations for manually propelled craft only on behalf of the Environment Agency.
 We also offer useful optional extras such as the River Stour Navigation Guide and EA Navigation Key.
 Click here for more information and to apply for your craft registration online.

-- You can join Canoe England (part of the British Canoe Union) – annual membership permits your craft on all navigations in England and provides Civil Liability Insurance amongst other benefits – www.canoe-england.org.uk/membership
+- Canoe England (part of the British Canoe Union) – annual membership permits the member on all navigations in England and provides Civil Liability Insurance amongst other benefits – www.canoe-england.org.uk/membership

 Report Incidents – 0800 80 70 60